-As observed in \cite{panzer_feynman_2023}, the Martin invariant (\cref{sec:invariants}) is correlated with the Period.
+As observed in \cite{panzer_feynman_2023}, the Martin invariant (\cref{sec:invariants}) is correlated with the period.

-For our data, the relation between the Period and the Martin invariant is shown in \cref{P_M}.
-The correlation is close, but not quite as close as for the Period and the Hepp bound (\cref{P_H}).
+For our data, the relation between the period and the Martin invariant is shown in \cref{P_M}.
+The correlation is close, but not quite as close as for the period and the Hepp bound (\cref{P_H}).
 Moreover, the slope is inverted, i.e. a large Martin invariant indicates a small period.
 Analogously to \cref{sec:hepp}, it is possible to define functions that depend on only few parameters and approximate the relationship $M \mapsto \period$ to good accuracy.
 Again, the residues fall into bands indexed by $c_6$, but the structure is not as pronounced as in \cref{fig:residue_hepp}.
-For the sake of brevity, we postpone a detailed analysis to future work.
+More details are subject of an upcoming article of the author.

 This concludes our survey of statistical properties of Feynman periods in $\phi^4$-theory.
-A summary as been given already in \cref{sec:results} in the introduction and a discussion in \cref{sec:discussion}.
+A summary as been given already in \cref{sec:results} in the introduction, and a discussion in \cref{sec:discussion}.

 \FloatBarrier